yachielab/FRACTAL/README.md

 **Example 4**

-Lineage estimation by any software of choice (here, ML method with GTR-Gamma model by RAxML).
+Lineage estimation by any phylogenetic tree reconstruction software of choice (here, ML method with GTR-Gamma model by RAxML).

 1. Write an .sh script which read a given FASTA file named "XXX", calculate a lineage of the sequences, and output a Newick file named "XXX.tree".